actgardner/actgardner.github.io/_posts/2015-09-14-go-escape-analysis.markdown

 ---
 layout: post
 title:  "Golang Escape Analysis"
-date:   2015-09-20 00:00:00
+date:   2015-10-16 00:00:00
 categories: golang garbage collection gc escape analysis
 ---

-Anyone who's written or heard of Go is probably aware that it's garbage-collected.
-However, it's worth knowing that every variable in Go is not allocated on the heap, and doesn't need to be garbage collected.
-The Go compiler is smart enough to perform escape analysis to determine whether a variable can be allocated on the stack, or whether it must be heap-allocated - see (this post)[https://scvalex.net/posts/29/] for a quick introduction to escape analysis as performed by the Go compiler.
-There are many (documented, pathological cases as of Go 1.5)[https://docs.google.com/document/d/1CxgUBPlx9iJzkz9JWkb6tIpTe5q32QDmz8l0BouG0Cw/preview] where variables may be needlessly heap allocated.
+Anyone who's written any Go is probably aware that it has garbage-collection.
+However, every variable in Go is not allocated on the heap, and variables that aren't on the heap don't need to be garbage collected.
+The Go compiler is smart enough to perform escape analysis to determine whether a variable can be allocated on the stack, or whether it must be heap-allocated.
+The basic rule is that if a reference to a variable is returned from the function where it is declared, it "escapes" - it can be referenced after the function returns, so it must be heap-allocated.
+This is complicated by:

-If you've (profiled heap usage)[http://blog.golang.org/profiling-go-programs] and identified hot spots, you may be able to eliminate some of them by working with the compiler to heap allocate variables.
-Passing the argument `-gcflags '-m'` to any `go` command (`build`, `test`, `install`) makes the compiler print detailed escape analysis output.
-Let's walk through a few examples.

-Let's start simple:
+- functions calling other functions
+- references being assigned to struct members
+- slices and maps
+- cgo taking pointers to variables

+Go builds a graph of function calls, and traces the flow of input arguments and return values.
+A function may take a reference to one of it's arguments, but if that reference is not returned, the variable does not escape.
+A function may also return a reference, but that reference may be dereferenced or not returned by another function in the stack before the function which declared the variable returns.
+To illustrate a few simple cases, we can run the compiler with `-gcflags '-m'` to print verbose escape analysis information:

 ```
 package main